We recommend our applicants to sit one of these papers:

 Feedback on the MAT

-If you are a Warwick applicant sitting the MAT and you would like feedback on how well you have done you can obtain this by emailing email@example.com after the 31 March (please do not contact us before this date as we will be still busy processing offers).
+If you are a Warwick applicant sitting the MAT and you would like to know your mark you can obtain this by emailing firstname.lastname@example.org after the 31 March (please do not contact us before this date as we will be still busy processing offers).
 To help us find your mark please let us know in your email your full name, date of birth and UCAS number.

 What grade are we looking for in the TMUA?

 For the 2018 entry we expect to make a reduced offer (A* Maths, A* Futher Maths, A) to most applicants who have a grade of 6.5 (out of 9.0) or higher.
 Students with a grade of less than 6.5 are likely to receive our standard offer.

 Which STEP papers do we accept?

 There are three STEP papers.
 If STEP is part of the offer you receive from us then we are happy to accept any of the three STEP papers and you may attempt whichever one you like.